 The main attributes that are required to be classed as a “Green Event” are: resource efficiency, waste management, enhancement of the local area and social responsibility.
-These purposes are in line with the long-term climate strategy launched by the South Tyrol Provincial Council, which has set itself the target of reducing annual CO2 emissions per capita to under 4 tonnes by 2020 and below 1.5 tonnes by 2050.
+These purposes are in line with the long-term climate strategy launched by the South Tyrol Provincial Council, which has set itself the target of reducing annual CO2 emissions per capita to under 1.5 tonnes by 2050.

 Starting from 2019, the Maratona dles Dolomites – Enel has also been awarded “Green Event” status, thanks to its numerous initiatives to manage resources in the best way possible and its measures to reduce excessive energy consumption.
-The theme chosen for the 2019 edition was "tomorrow" which goes perfectly with Green Event values.
-Thinking about tomorrow is an invitation for all of us, whether cyclists or not, to question ourselves about the future of the planet, starting from each one of us - what we can do as individuals and as a community to slow down the exaggerated use of the resources that Mother Nature has been giving us for thousands of years.
+The theme chosen for the 2022 edition "Ciüf-Flora" goes perfectly with the Green Event values.

 Our partners are on the same wavelength

 Many of our partners are very aware of environmental issues, which is why they find it important to work on an event as important as the Maratona.

 Always at the forefront of environmental protection, the Carvico brand has designed a completely new vest compared to previous editions, distinguished by simple yet bold lines and a non-random colour: simple dark green which recalls the hues of the soil and nature.